 Most wounds on the thighs are closed with a 3-0 absorbable suture material, though in small wounds under minimal tension a 4-0 absorbable suture may be used.
 Similarly, wounds on the shins are often closed with a 3-0 absorbable suture, though when an adhesive strip bolster technique is used a 3-0 nonabsorbable suture may be used as well.

 The standard approach to closure would include the set-back dermal suture or the buried vertical mattress suture for most leg closures.
 Generally these approaches are used on the thighs, though of course with larger defects under marked tension a pulley variation of the previously mentioned techniques is possible as well.
 When closing wounds on the shins, however, other specific challenges may emerge.
 These wounds are often very narrow and the skin is often fairly inelastic, and therefore may not permit easy placement of buried vertically oriented sutures.
 In such cases, placing a percutaneous set-back dermal suture may be an alternative.
-Other approaches would also include the percutaneous buried vertical mattress technique (though the shallow portion of the bite may result in tissue tear through in the thin skin of the shins) and the percutaneous horizontal mattress suture (where the horizontal orientation allows for a broader and more ...
+Other approaches would also include the percutaneous buried vertical mattress technique (though the shallow portion of the bite may result in tissue tear through in the thin skin of the shins) and the percutaneous horizontal mattress suture (where the horizontal orientation allows for a ...